-In this study we are monitoring the spatial and temporal variability of the soil gaseous and soluble organic matter (OM) fluxes, in near surface vs. deep soil layers.
+In this study, we are monitoring the spatial and temporal variability of the soil gaseous and soluble organic matter (OM) fluxes, in near-surface vs. deep soil layers.
 In this project, we are using continuous long-term measurements of soil gaseous and soluble element fluxes (being conducted in the student farm at UC Davis) to determine how new vs. old photosynthate is incorporated into soil organic matter at different depths and fluxes associated with it.
 This study is expected to yield important insights regarding (1) the distribution, chemical composition, reactivity, and stabilization of new vs. old organic matter along a soil profile, and (2) the relationship between the temporal dynamics of dissolved organic matter concentration and chemical composition in deep soil layers and soil CO₂ production at depth vs. near the soil surface.

 Coupled biogeochemistry and hydrology in high elevation meadows

-High elevation meadow stability has traditionally been viewed as a product of two parameters, geological stability and biological stability.
-Hydrologic conditions in meadows exert strong control on rate of organic matter decomposition/storage where amount and composition of SOM can have important implications for the amount of water stored in the meadow.
+High elevation meadow stability has traditionally been viewed as a product of two parameters, geological stability, and biological stability.
+Hydrologic conditions in meadows exert strong control on the rate of organic matter decomposition/storage where the amount and composition of SOM can have important implications for the amount of water stored in the meadow.
 However, there is currently a lack of significant understanding of the mechanisms by which the SOM in meadows retains water and contributes to the biogeochemical stability of high elevation meadows.
 It is important to

-- Decomposition of organic substrates in deep vs. near surface soil layers along topographic gradients (Berhe, 2012)
+- Decomposition of organic substrates in deep vs. near-surface soil layers along topographic gradients (Berhe, 2012)

 - Mechanisms of soil organic matter stabilization in eroding vs. depositional landform positions (Berhe et al 2008, Berhe et al, 2012)